"Sliced Bread" - by Rosemary Phillips |

 She relates her physical travels beginning as a youth, with her

 slices from her bread of life.
-In fact, a considerable chewing over
+In fact, a considerable chewing over of every morsel is required in order to be fully savoured.

 Whether searching out teapots as a researcher for CBC, taking in